-- In Linux, a system disk is typically mounted on /dev/vda.
-In Windows, a system disk is normally Volume (C:). - In Linux, a data disk is typically mounted on a mount point other than /dev/vda.
-In Windows, a data disk is normally a volume other than Volume (C:). - System disks: A system disk can only be detached offline.
-You must first stop the server that uses this system disk and then detach the disk. - Data disks: A data disk can be detached regardless of whether it is offline or online. - Offline detachment: The server must be in the Stopped state.
+In Linux, a data disk is typically mounted on a mount point other than /dev/vda.
+In Windows, a data disk is normally a volume other than Volume (C:).

+- Offline detachment: The server must be in the Stopped state.
 If it is not, stop the server and then detach the data disk. - Online detachment: Some OSs support online detachment.
 In this case, you do not need to stop the server before detaching the data disk.
 For more information, see Detaching an EVS Disk from a Running ECS.